 Saturday in the Park is a series of programs designed to educate the visiting public at Moundville Archaeological Park about the life ways of the Mississippian Indians who once inhabited the Moundville site.
-The majority of these programs are free with paid park admission.
-Check at museum or admission building for details, or call 205-371-8732.
-Most programs run from 10:00 am to 2:00 pm.
+Saturday in the Park is held during the spring and fall and the majority of these programs are free with paid park admission.
+Most programs run from 11:00 am to 4:00 pm.
+Check at museum or admission building for details, or call 205-371-2234.